ACB® beams are fabricated based on the exclusive use of hot rolled sections.

 Related news & technical articles

-In this technical article, Gian Carlo Giuliani, structural engineer at Redesco, presents the main theory on the fire resistance calculations for structures through the presentation of a case study: the steel structure of a commercial center in Cyprus.Article
+In this technical article, Gian Carlo Giuliani, structural engineer at Redesco, presents the theoretical fundamentals of fire resistance calculations for structures through the presentation of a case study: the steel structure of a commercial centre in Cyprus.Article